flowroute/flowroute-numbers-php/README.md

 	$response = $pnc->listAvailableNPAs();
 	print_r($response);

->**Note:** `$response` can be any name of you choose, and of any length, but the name you choose must be used consistently in the method.
+>**Note:** `$response` can be any name of you choose, and of any length, but the name you choose must be used consistently within the PHP file.

 The method can take the following parameter: